Sport in Tasmania: Twenty20

 Established in 2011, the Hobart Hurricanes and Hobart Hurricanes (WBBL) represent Tasmania in the KFC Big Bash League and, since 2015, in the Women's Big Bash League respectively.

 The Hurricanes men’s side have featured prominently in several campaigns, driven by key players such as D'Arcy Short—BBL Player of the Tournament in 2017–18 and 2018–19—Ben McDermott, Matthew Wade, Jofra Archer and Riley Meredith.
 Their early high points included BBL03 (2013–14), when they reached the final, BBL07 (2017–18), highlighted by Short’s record run-scoring, and BBL08 (2018–19), where they topped the regular-season table.

 The breakthrough finally came in BBL14 (2024–25), when local all-rounder Mitchell Owen blasted a 39-ball century to steer Hobart to a seven-wicket victory over the Sydney Thunder in the final at Bellerive Oval on 27 January 2025, delivering the club’s maiden BBL championship.

-The Hurricanes’ WBBL counterpart continues to search for its first championship, although it has qualified for multiple finals series.
+Another breakthrough came in WBBL 11 (2025-26), when Lizelle Lee blasted 77-runs off 44-balls to steer Hobart to an eight-wicket victory over the Perth Scorchers at Bellerive Oval on 13 December 2025, delivering the club’s maiden WBBL championship.